openhab/openhabian/docs/openhabian-DEBUG.md

 Mind you that at this stage, you can access the openHABian config file to set parameters to affect install.
 See the description in [openhabian.md](https://github.com/openhab/openhabian/blob/master/docs/openhabian.md) on WiFi boot how to mount your SD card and modify `openhabian.conf`.
 You can also do that later times via SSH login, but in case your system does not properly obtain any IP address, you would be out of luck.

 If you have one available, attach a console (monitor and keyboard) to follow the install process.
 Now insert the SD card and turn on your system.
-If you don't have any console , try to access the web console at `http://<yourhostip>:80/first-boot.txt`.
+If you don't have any console, try to access the web console at `http://<yourhostip>:80/first-boot.txt`.
 It will display the contents of `/boot/first-log.boot` at intervals of 2 seconds while installing.
 Mind you that if installation fails, network access may or may not be possible so you might need to access the box via console anyway in order to find out what went wrong.